 5.2 Support Personnel – including coaches, physios, conditioners, doctors, physios, nutritionists, Player Welfare Managers and Heads of Youth in the professional game and coaches, physios, first aiders and Club Welfare Officers in the Community game.

-5.3 Parents – for junior players (U18) the RFL will provide information to parents where possible.
+5.3 Parents/Carers – for junior players (U18) the RFL will provide information to parents where possible.

 6 AMBASSADORS